James5979/literate-devops-site/content/portfolio/kubernetes/replicaset.md

 A ReplicaSet ensures that there is always a stable number of pods based on the number of replicas.

-**Note**: replicasets are very similar to [replicationcontrollers](/portfolio/kubernetes/replicationcontroller/), with the exception that a replicaset can adopt pre-existing pods (using a selector).
+**Note**: ReplicaSets are very similar to [ReplicationControllers](/portfolio/kubernetes/replicationcontroller/), the exception being that a replicaset uses a selector to track pod replicas.

 ## Create a replicaset {#create-a-replicaset}

-No imperative command.

 Example manifest: